Yazdi9/Real-world-Face-Restoration-GFPGAN/README.md

   -ext                 Image extension.
 Options: auto | jpg | png, auto means using the same extension as inputs.
 Default: auto
 ```

-If you want to use the original model in our paper, please see [PaperModel.md](PaperModel.md) for installation and inference.

 ##  Model Zoo

 | Version | Model Name  | Description |